chadmcox/Azure_AD_Conditional_Access_Policies/anothertry.md

 | --------------------- | --------------------- | --------------------- | --------------------- | --------------------- |
 | Include: Guest  <br /> Exclude: BreakGlass  | Include: All Cloud Apps  | Include: Unapproved Countires | Block |  |

-**Prereq:** Country locations should be defined with countries guest users should not be coming from.
+**Prereq:** Country locations should be defined with countries guest users should not be signing in from.

 **Comment:** This Conditional Access Policies are used to block guest from accessing an application from countries for example Russia where Business may not be allowed.